Jon-Westbrook/Hyrbid-Cloud-Web-Components/README.md

 ## Contribute

-Check [the documentation](https://js-widgets.github.io/webpack-cli/) on how to create _widgets_ from components.
+Check [the documentation](./CONTRIBUTING.md) on how to contribute widgets to this registry.

 ## Set Up